neonimp/depot/spec/specv1.md

 ## A depot header
 A magic number 64bit which is the string `DEPOTARC` this is used to find a the header amidst a stream of data and to identify a possibly valid file.

-A supported spec versionfor this file is a 16bit integer, this is used to identify the version of the spec this file is using.
+A supported spec version for this file is a 16bit integer, this is used to identify the version of the spec this file is using.
 This is used to identify if the file is valid or not for a given parser.

 64bit toc offset, this is the offset of the table of contents from the header.